Search

 Lifts will be installed at street level on either side of the railway bridge on Great Western Road, making it easier for people with impaired mobility or those travelling with luggage, children, or bicycles to access the platforms.

-The existing footbridge over the railway at platform level will remain in situ.
-The works, expected to begin in September, will include the removal of the current advertising hoardings, installation of two lift towers and associated apparatus, and a linkspan path to connect the lift to each platform.
+The existing footbridge over the railway between platforms will remain in place.
+The Work include the removal of the current advertising boards, the installation of two lift towers, and a linkspan path to connect the lift to each platform.

 There are no changes proposed to the stair entrances on either side of the underbridge